MihirSahu/Linear_Automation/README.md

 # Linear Automation Script

 Script to automate task creation on Linear.
+Use cron to run it with weekly and monthly arguments.